Meleyotan/Construction-company/README.md

 # Construction-company
-An under development website that helps clients book construction contracts with quality engineers
+An "under development" website that helps clients book construction contracts with quality engineers